nathanjel/ffs/README.md

 Configuration options:

-* Mount point for ESP VFS integration
-Choose the "mount" folder for Your filesystem.
+* Mount point for ESP VFS integration - Choose the "mount" folder for Your filesystem.
-* Path to folder with files to be uploaded, relative to Project Path The name of the folder where the files are to be found, relative to project.
+* Path to folder with files to be uploaded, relative to Project Path - The name of the folder where the files are to be found, relative to project.
 In the default configuration, just create a directory called files, put your files in.
 If You will add subfolders, it will be respected (e.g. you can access file /mount/files/folder/file if "folder" is a folder in Your flash files directory, but there is no directory listing support etc.)
-* ESP Partition name to load the files into (exactly as in partition file!)
-Name of the esp partition to load files into (as in partition file, so the defaul 'data' will work with the example in Quickstart guide).
+* ESP Partition name to load the files into (exactly as in partition file!) - Name of the esp partition to load files into (as in partition file, so the defaul 'data' will work with the example in Quickstart guide).
-* Default grow boundary
-Marks the default maximum size round up value, e.g. with boundary of 10KB, a 3KB file will be allowed to grow up to 10KB, 21 KB file will be allowed to grow up to 30KB, this controls the pre-reservation of space in Your partition.
+* Default grow boundary - Marks the default maximum size round up value, e.g. with boundary of 10KB, a 3KB file will be allowed to grow up to 10KB, 21 KB file will be allowed to grow up to 30KB, this controls the pre-reservation of space in Your partition.
-* Additional options to file loader
-This allows You to specifically control how the files are loaded, the size they have to grow and specific load location, even outside the partition.
+* Additional options to file loader - This allows You to specifically control how the files are loaded, the size they have to grow and specific load location, even outside the partition.
 You can specify for multiple files, separated by space.

-1. Specify loading point
-<file_name>=[p:<partition_name>,o:<offset_within_partition>]

-Loads a file into a specific partition and offset, Use "max" for file specific grow value for the whole partition to be used.
+1. Specify loading point - Loads a file into a specific partition and offset, Use "max" for file specific grow value for the whole partition to be used.
 Do not use the partition set in menuconfig.
 This is good for OTA.
+`\<file_name\>=\[p:\<partition_name\>,o:\<offset_within_partition\>\]`
 2. Loads file at specific offset in flash memory.
-<file_name>=r:<raw_flash_offset>

-3. Control grow size for files
-<file_name>=g:<growsize>
+`\<file_name\>=r:\<raw_flash_offset\>`

-If bigger than current file size, this will directly impact maximum file size.
+3. Control grow size for files - If bigger than current file size, this will directly set maximum file size.
+`\<file_name\>=g:\<growsize\>`

 Examples:
-`data1.out=g:4096`
-`data2.out=p:data_files,g:1024`
+`data1.out=g:4096 data2.out=p:data_files,g:1024`
 `data3.out=r:0x100000`
 `data4.out=p:ota_1,g:max`